J Hus has confirmed a 'Big Conspiracy' 5-year anniversary show at London's Royal Albert Hall

 J Hus is set to celebrate the fifth anniversary of 'Big Conspiracy' with a special performance at London's Royal Albert Hall on 17th June.

-Momodou Lamin Jallow (born 26 October 1996) known professionally as J Hus, is a British rapper and singer, credited with pioneering the genre of Afroswing.
-He is currently signed to Black Butter Records.
-He gained popularity in 2015 following the release of his song "Dem Boy Paigon".
-J Hus' "Did You See" became his most successful single at the time, peaking at number nine on the UK Singles Chart and eventually being certified Platinum.
-In 2017, he released his debut album, Common Sense, which was critically acclaimed—it was named the best UK album of 2017 by Complex.
-The album reached number six on the UK Albums Chart.
+J Hus, born Momodou Lamin Jallow on 26 October 1996, is a British rapper and singer.
+He is credited with pioneering the genre of Afroswing and is signed to Black Butter Records.
+He gained popularity in 2015 with the release of his song 'Dem Boy Paigon'.
+His single 'Did You See' peaked at number nine on the UK Singles Chart and was certified Platinum.
+In 2017, he released his debut album, Common Sense, which was named the best UK album of 2017 by Complex and reached number six on the UK Albums Chart.
 In June 2018, he was arrested in Stratford and charged with carrying a knife in public.
-Hours after his release from prison in April 2019, he made a surprise appearance on stage at Canadian rapper Drake's concert at the O2 Arena in London.
-In January 2020, J Hus released his second album, Big Conspiracy, which featured appearances by Jamaican singer Koffee, Nigerian singer Burna Boy and British singer Ella Mai.
+After his release from prison in April 2019, he made a surprise appearance at Drake's concert at the O2 Arena in London.
+In January 2020, J Hus released his second album, Big Conspiracy, featuring collaborations with Koffee, Burna Boy, and Ella Mai.
 The album became his first number-one on the UK Albums Chart and received widespread critical acclaim.

 50+ tracks in our catalogue